NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 2. Prior to editing a Group Policy, your assistant makes a backup of the GPO that she is going to edit.
 Unfortunately, she makes a mistake in configuring the GPO.
-You need to revert the GPO to the state it was in prior to your assistant’s edits.
+You need to revert the GPO to the state it was in prior to your assistant's edits.
 Which of the following Windows PowerShell cmdlets should you use to accomplish this goal?